LogPTR: Variable-Aware Log Parsing with Pointer Network: Introduction

 \section{Introduction}

 Logs play an important role in software systems to record system execution behaviors.
 By inspecting system logs, engineers can detect anomalies \cite{du2017deeplog}, localize software bugs \cite{chen2021pathidea}, or troubleshoot problems \cite{jia2021logflash} in the system.
-However, facing the rapid growth volume of logs, it is becoming more and more challenging to identify valuable information from the enormous log data, even for experienced engineers.
-To tackle this problem, \emph{automated log analysis} has emerged in recent years, aiming to automatically analyze the log data \cite{zhang2023system}.
+However, facing the rapid growth in volume of logs, it is becoming more and more challenging to identify valuable information from enormous log data, even for experienced engineers.
+To tackle this problem, \emph{automated log analysis} has emerged in recent years, aiming to automatically analyze log data \cite{he2021survey}.

 The fundamental step for automated log analysis is \emph{log parsing}, which parses the \emph{semi-structured} log messages into a \emph{structured} format \cite{zhang2023system}.
-Log messages are generated from logging statements in the source code.
+As shown in \figurename~\ref{fig:example}, log messages are generated from logging statements in the source code.
 A log message usually contains the log header (e.g., time, levels) and the message content, which further consists of two parts: 1) \emph{static} log template describing system events; 2) \emph{dynamic} variables, which vary during runtime and reflect system runtime status.
-The goal of log parsing is to extract the static log template and dynamic log variables from a log message, as shown in \figurename~\ref{fig:example}.
+The goal of log parsing is to extract static log templates and dynamic variables from log messages.

+To achieve automated log parsing, many approaches have been proposed \cite{zhang2023system}, which can be categorized into syntax-based and semantic-based log parsers.
+Syntax-based log parsers \cite{fu2009execution,he2017drain,dai2020logram,nagappan2010abstracting} utilize specific features or heuristics (e.g., log length and frequency) to extract the constant parts of log messages as templates.
+In contrast, semantic-based log parsers \cite{liu2022uniparser, le2023log, li2023did} employ deep learning models to learn semantics from log data to parse log messages.